quazgar/dkcash/doc/readme.md

 ### common

-Utility classes for abstract handling of creditors, contracts etc.
+Utility classes for high-level handling of creditors, contracts etc.

-### dkhandleare out
+### dkhandle
 This module does more high-level handling of loans, such as interest calculations, calculations of important dates, changing loan conditions etc.